hegde-atri/old-hegdeatri-dot-com/src/content/posts/change-your-editor/index.md

 This will contain all the plugin specific lua files.
 For example I might have a `./after/plugin/prettier.lua` file with my prettier plugin settings.
 All files in this directory will be loaded at runtime.

+It will be empty for now but you will populate it as you install plugins.

 - `./lua/core`

-In this lua module we will have our core settings, such as initializing packer and making sure our plugins are installed.
+In this lua module we will have our core settings, such as initializing packer (our plugin manager of choice) and making sure our plugins are installed.
 We will also set our keymaps and other vim settings here.

 ## Core settings

-If you already have a `.vimrc` then you can transfer it to `./lua/core/base.lua`.
-Here is an example line of what I would put here:
+Let's make a file `./lua/core/base.lua` to have all of our neovim settings.
+These will include things life font family, font size etc. Here is an example enabling relative line numbers.

 **./lua/core/base.lua**